kevingorski/kevingorski.com_source/contents/articles/Name-Every-Function/index.md

 ---
-title: Load-bearing JavaScript - Name Every Function
+title: Name Every Function
 date: 2014-07-20 14:30
 template: article.jade
-series: Load-bearing JavaScript
+series: It&rsquo;s Just JavaScript
 ---

 When writing non-trivial, maintainable JavaScript, I&rsquo;ve found that there are some simple guidelines which can improve the development experience.
 The first of these is: